PoPoutdoor/Ushahidi-plugin-Translator/readme.txt

 == Installation ==
 1. Copy the entire /translator/ directory into your /plugins/ directory.
 2. Change owner recursively to your WEBSERVER USER.
 3. If default access rights doesn't works on your server, change access rights recursively on directory to 0755, on file to 0644.
-If you need to tighten access rights, on directory 0750 and file 0640 is recommended.
+   If you need to tighten access rights, recommended settings is:
+     directory 0750 and file 0640.
 4. Activate the plugin.
 5. The plugin is accessible from: admin/manage/translator